Maine massacre among worst mass shootings in modern US history

-An elementary school in Texas was the site of one of the deadliest mass shootings in recent United States history this week.
+One of the deadliest mass shootings in recent United States history unfolded in Maine on Wednesday.

-The Uvalde school shooting joins the grim ranks of nearly a dozen other mass shootings that have taken place at music festivals, nightclubs and other schools in the past nearly quarter-century in America's unparalleled gun violence epidemic.
+The incident -- the deadliest shooting of the year -- joins the grim ranks of nearly a dozen other mass shootings that have taken place at music festivals, nightclubs and other schools in the past nearly quarter-century in America's unparalleled gun violence epidemic.

 These are the mass shootings with the highest death tolls in recent American history, based on an ABC News analysis.